How Mindfulness in the Classroom is Helping Kids Achieve

-By bringing their focus to the present moment, students are able clear their minds of worries, fears and thoughts of the future to concentrate on learning.
+By bringing their focus to the present moment, students are able to clear their minds of worries, fears, and thoughts of the future to concentrate on learning.
 When their minds are in this relaxed state, they are much more open to absorbing and retaining knowledge.

 Discovering they have the power to calm themselves is very empowering for young people.
-Being aware of their inner states and having the ability to self-regulate allows students to develop higher order skills such as patience, empathy and resilience.
-They also have the tools to resist peer pressure and avoid risky behaviours.
+Being aware of their inner states and having the ability to self-regulate allows students to develop higher-order skills such as patience, empathy, and resilience.
+They also have the tools to resist peer pressure and avoid risky behaviors.

 Rachel Fisher, who teaches mindfulness to children and teens through her KindKids Project says, “Mindfulness shows that real choices come from self-awareness.
 It helps them notice their feelings before making a decision.”